Episode 14 – Summer Flowers

 Tenzing: I dunno what you two are jabberin’ on abou’ — just help me with this fish — we gotta get it up to Miss Asha!
 C’mon then..!

-The three of them hauled the barrel of fish onto a small hand cart – the sled having been retired after the melt.
-Just before they set off, Tenzing turned his back to the boys, and quickly put something into his leather pouch that hung from his leather shoulder strap.
+The three of them heaved the barrel of fish onto a small hand cart — the sled retired after the snow.
+Just before they set off, Tenzing turned his back and quickly slipped something into the leather pouch slung over his shoulder.

 Miss Asha: Hello boys!